bioint/MetisFL/examples/quickstart-tensorflow/README.md

 x_chunks, y_chunks = iid_partition(x_train, y_train, num_partitions=3, seed=1990)
 ```

 This function takes the dataset and splits it into `num_partitions` chunks.
 The optional `seed` parameter is used to control the randomness of the split and can be used to reproduce the same split.
 It produces independent and identically distributed (IID) chunks of the dataset.
+In the code of this example both the learner and the `load_data()` function are in the same file `learner.py`.
+This means that every time we start up the learner, a new dataset partitioning is created.
+However, since the seed is kept constant, the partitioning is the same every time.

 ## Model